LilMike3000/Gen_photos/README.md

 # Gen_photos
-Simple Python program for generating pictures (exe-file with simple UI)
+Simple Python program for generating pictures (with UI)
 Base txt2img model - FLUX Dev

 How to use: